apache/incubator-baremaps/CONTRIBUTING.md

 ## Ways to Help Out

-If you plan to work on any code or add a new feature, start by opening an issue (or comment an existing issue).
+If you plan to work on any code or add a new featureGroup, start by opening an issue (or comment an existing issue).
 This way, duplicate work is prevented and we can discuss the ideas and designs first.